Proverb: “Mawidge Is What Bwings Us Togewer Today”*

 Maintaining a healthy marriage is not easy.
-When internal and external stressors weigh heavily against our marriages, the book of Proverbs is there to help.
+When internal and external stressors weigh heavily against our marriages, the book of Proverbs can help.

 Point out people who struggle with relationships, and it’s a safe bet that their lives are not what they want them to be.
 Healthy, fulfilling relationships top both secular and religious lists of what people say makes them truly happy.

 But how can we have healthy relationships in marriage?

 Till death do us part or irreconcilable differences

 Some statistics continue to place the projected divorce rate in the 40-50 percent range—meaning almost half of marriages end in divorce.
 While big issues, like extramarital affairs, end some marriages, many others end due to spouses simply not being able to get along with one another.
 Sadly these “irreconcilable differences” often overshadow the common vow “till death do us part.”
 Sometimes our marriage vows are easier said than done.